shanmukhat1999/pizza-application/README.md

 Web Application for Pizza Ordering

-This web application is useful for taking pizza orders and updating the status of orders.
+This web application is useful for ordering pizzas and updating the status of orders.

+This web application is written mainly in Python (using Django web framework).
+Data of the items in menu and users' details are stored in SQLite database.
+Web pages are written using HTML and Javascript with minor styling.

 User Guide :